laurentj/slimerjs/docs/api/webpage.rst

 uses his mouse.
 Then the browser engine (Gecko) translates these events into DOM events into the web page.

-So this method does not synthetize directly DOM events.
+So this method does not directly synthesize DOM events.
 This is why you cannot indicate a DOM element as target.

 With this method, you can generate keyboard events and mouse events.